 You can make single contributions into your account at any time.
 So if you find yourself with spare cash, you could add it to your account.
 You can also make regular additional voluntary contributions into your account, as long as the trustees agree.

-You can transfer retirement savings from other pension plans.
+You can transfer pension savings from other pension plans.
 This could make it easier for you to keep track of them.

 Transfer payments from one pension plan to another don’t receive tax relief.
 Transferring may not be in your best interests as you could lose valuable benefits which can’t be replaced.
 You should speak to a financial adviser before you make a decision.

-Your retirement savings are locked away until you reach age 55 and invested to help them grow.
+Your pension savings are locked away until you reach age 55 and invested to help them grow.

 And the longer your money’s invested, the more time it has to grow.
 So the earlier you start saving, the better off you could be.

 Of course, investment returns are never guaranteed.
 So while your savings could grow, their value can also go down.
 This means you could get back less than what you put into your plan.

 If the trustees agree, you can access your pension savings any time after age 55 – even if you’re still working.
 And you’ll normally have three main ways to enjoy the money you’ve saved – buy a secure income, dip in when it suits you or take it all as cash.
 You can also normally take up to a quarter of your pension savings completely tax free.